bitkom-ev/HTML-Titles/README.txt

 Menu Html
 ----------
-This module provides an option to add HTML tags in title.
+This module provides an option to add HTML tags in title of all nodes, blocks & taxonomies.